ShoeLord9006/printmgr/README.md

 | 5V        | 4     | VCC    |
 | GND       | 3     | Ground |

-Note: These pinouts are only valid for an Arduino Mega 2560 where there is an interrupt on pin 19.
+Notes: Pin 14 on an Arduino Mega is labelled D14, However on boards where there are only 13 digital pins, it is labelled A0.
 The DEBUG flag also only works on this Arduino as it has extra serial interfaces